DEFRA/defra-ruby-style/README.md

     - default.yml
 ```

+If it has just replace the existing content with this.
 Now you can run `rubocop` as usual.

 ```bash
 bundle exec rubocop